typoes/harry-potter-gen-z/book_1/chapter_3.md

 Harry sighed and stretched out on the bed.
 Yesterday he’d have given anything to be up here.
 Today he’d rather be back in his cupboard with that letter than up here without it.

-Next morning at breakfast, everyone was rather quiet.
-Dudley was shook.
-He’d screamed, whacked his father with his Smelting stick, been sick on purpose, kicked his mother, and thrown his tortoise through the greenhouse roof, and he still didn’t have his room back.
+Next morning at breakfast, everyone accidentally muted their mics.
+Dudley was being a little bozo, he screamed, been sick on purpose, then did some goofy ahh anime moves on joe mama, and yeeted his tortoise through the greenhouse roof, and he still didn’t have his room back.
 Harry was thinking about this time yesterday and bitterly wishing he’d opened the letter in the hall.
 Uncle Vernon and Aunt Petunia kept looking at each other darkly.

 When the mail arrived, Uncle Vernon, who seemed to be trying to be nice to Harry, made Dudley go and get it.
 They heard him banging things with his Smelting stick all the way down the hall.
 Then he shouted, “There’s another one!
 ‘Mr. H. Potter, The Smallest Bedroom, 4 Privet Drive —’”